-1. 1.
-Procedure Regarding Initial Response
+1. Procedure Regarding Initial Response

 - a.
-If a student informs of Teen Dating Violence or Sexual Assault while actively in progress, the District employee receiving the report will respond quickly and firmly to intervene, if safety permits.
-The District employee will immediately call 911 to summon law enforcement, and provide the victim with a safe location separated from the alleged perpetrator until police arrive - b.
+If a student informs a District employee of Teen Dating Violence or Sexual Assault while actively in progress, the employee will respond quickly and firmly to intervene, if safety permits.
+The District employee will immediately call 911 to summon law enforcement, and provide the victim with a safe location separated from the alleged perpetrator until police arrive. - b.
 The District will investigate all allegations of Teen Dating Violence and/or Sexual Assault in as prompt and confidential a manner as possible and will take appropriate corrective action when warranted.